Health Response

 Following advice from the UK Health Security Agency (UKHSA), we can share that eligible students and members of staff at the University of Kent can receive the MenB vaccination.

-See vaccination clinic opening times
+See antibiotic and vaccination clinic opening times

 This is part of our ongoing commitment to offer a swift response and reassurance to support Kent students at this difficult time.